The Bankrate promise

 We asked experts for advice on how “unretirees” can navigate a number of other tricky financial scenarios:

 How going back to work might affect Medicare coverage

 Once someone turns age 65, they are automatically enrolled in Medicare Part A, which is usually free and covers hospital insurance.

-At 65, people are also eligible for Part B (doctor and outpatient services) and D (prescription costs) if they are receiving Social Security benefits (premiums are deducted from the benefits check).
+At 65, people are also eligible for Part B (doctor and outpatient services) and D (prescription costs) if they are receiving Social Security benefits, and premiums are deducted from the benefits check.

 Think about your taxes

 If you adjust your Social Security benefits, your taxes will be changed as well.